Europe Healthcare Analytics Market - Growth, Trends, COVID-19 Impact, and Forecasts (2021 - 2026)

-The Europe Healthcare Analytics Market is segmented by Deployment (On-premise and Cloud), Application (Clinical Data Analytics, Financial Data Analytics, and Operational/Administrative Data Analytics), End User (Payers and Providers), and Country.
+The Europe Healthcare Analytics Market is segmented by Deployment (On-premise and Cloud), Application (Clinical Data Analytics, Financial Data Analytics, and Operational/Administrative Data Analytics), and Country

 ABOUT THIS REPORT

 TABLE OF CONTENTS

 Need a report that reflects how COVID-19 has impacted this market and its growth?

 The European healthcare analytics market is expected to grow at a CAGR of 15% over the forecast period (2021-2026).
 With the increasing data records in the healthcare sector, the adoption of advanced analytics is increasing to provide data-driven insights at a faster rate, are the primary factors driving the studied market.

 Reduced cost of care and prediction of possible emergency services drive the market.
 With digitized healthcare records, patient patterns and histories can be identified more efficiently.
 Predictive analytics can isolate patients that may be at risk of crises from chronic health problems, giving physicians an opportunity to provide corrective plans that decrease emergency visit, thus, further reducing the overall cost of resources.

 With the advent of digital devices such as IoT and applications that are increasingly becoming part of the healthcare system in Europe, various government initiatives to support and incentivize the use of technological solutions in healthcare further boost the demand for data analytics.
 For instance, in November 2019, Digital Supply Law was proposed in the federal parliament in Germany, which enables doctors to prescribe apps to their patients, which can be reimbursed by German statutory health insurance.